Andrea Stramaccioni's side struck twice in the first-half to ensure they leapfrogged the Partenopei to within four points of the league leaders

-Wesley Sneijder was officially missing the game because of a calf injury, so Guarin was charged with relieving some of the creative burden from Inter’s Antonio Cassano.
+Wesley Sneijder was officially missing tonight’s game because of a calf injury, and so Guarin was charged with relieving some of the creative burden from Inter’s Antonio Cassano.

 While the Colombian’s decision making can often let him down, his ability to strike the ball from distance mean he always poses a significant goal threat – and it was he who put the hosts ahead inside eight minutes.

 Cassano arrowed in a deep corner that that sailed over the challenging pack to find the onrushing Guarin, who hammered his controlled volley inside Morgan De Sanctis’ near post from just inside the area.